While researching insulation for your home, you are probably finding conflicting reports on foam insulation safety.

 You hear about car crashes nearly every day, yet you still get behind the wheel and drive to work.

 You hear about the dangers of foam insulation, but the reality is that spray foam insulation has made massive improvements in the industry just in the past few years.
 If you're asking yourself if spray foam insulation is safe, the simplest way to answer that is to tell you that spray foam is actually the new standard for construction.

 Both commercial and residential projects call for foam insulation if you were to look at the specs or blueprints.

 It just comes down to you making sure the contractor you hire is using a premium foam material and that they have the experience to install it properly.

-If you would like to learn more about spray and injection foam insulation, head on over to our Learning Center.
+If you want to learn more about spray and injection foam insulation, head to our Learning Center.

 Copies of the Material Safety Data Sheets (MSDS) and Tech Sheets for the insulation products we use can be found on our website.
 This information can be helpful and includes what the materials are made of, toxicological information, and ecological information.